Don’t waste money on your website

 - 60% say that they wouldn’t recommend a business with a poorly designed website.

 - 85% of customers look and compare online before making purchase decisions.

 - 40% will stop looking at a website if it is difficult to navigate quickly.

 - 50% of people expect a maximum load time of 2 seconds.

 However, it’s no good having an attractive fast website if no one knows it’s there.
 People often turn first to search engines and social media channels to learn about products and services.
 This is where your customer’s journey starts.
-Websites have to earn for their place in rankings, so the right SEO-structure help you manipulate how your brand appears in search engines to create the best first impression.
+Websites have to earn their place in rankings, so the right SEO-structure helps you manipulate how your brand appears in search engines to create the best first impression.
 Also keeping your social media and wider marketing messages consistent and clear are just as important.